cartesi/docs/cartesi-rollups/development/migration.md

 ## Migrating from Cartesi Rollups Node v1.4 to v1.5.x

-Release `v1.5.0` introduces a critical change in how epochs are closed in the Cartesi Rollups Node, transitioning from a **timestamp-based** system to a **block number-based** system.
+Release `v1.5.0` introduces a critical change in how epochs are closed in the Cartesi Rollups Node, transitioning from a **timestamp-based system to a block number-based system**.

 Epoch closure is now determined by the `CARTESI_EPOCH_LENGTH` environment variable (in blocks) instead of `CARTESI_EPOCH_DURATION` (in seconds).